Ph.D. Graduate Students

 Lee Jung An, MS., completed her Bachelor's and Master’s degrees in Speech Pathology and Audiology in Korea.
 She is currently a doctoral student in the Speech, Language, and Hearing Sciences Department at the CUNY Graduate Center.
-Her research interests lie in the area of music perception and more specifically in the neural processing of timbre.
+Her research involves the behavioral and neurophysiological processing of English /r/ and /l/ by native American, Korean and Japanese listeners.

 Reethee Madona Antony, M.A., received Bachelor’s and Master’s Degrees in Speech/Language Pathology from Sri Ramachandra University, Chennai, India.
-She is currently a Ph.D. student in the Speech and Hearing program at the CUNY Graduate Center with a Science Fellowship.
+She is currently a Ph.D. student in the Speech-Language-Hearing Sciences Program at the CUNY Graduate Center with a Science Fellowship.
 She is a research assistant in the Auditory Evoked Potentials Lab directed by Dr. Brett Martin.
-Her current interests include the neurophysiologic processing of sound in children and adults in adverse conditions and hearing aids.
+Her current interests include the neurophysiologic processing of aspiration in American, Tamil and Hindi listeners with normal hearing or with hearing loss.

 Lisa Goldin, MS, CCC-A has worked as a cochlear implant audiologist since 2002 when she received a M.S. in audiology from Hunter College.
 She is currently pursuing a Ph.D. in Speech-Language-Hearing sciences at the CUNY Graduate Center where she works in the Audiology & Auditory Evoked Potentials Laboratory.
 She is interested in studying neurophysiologic processing of sound in children with normal hearing and in adults and children with cochlear implants.